Manitej-04/aicte/README.md

 This project was developed as part of the **Edunet - Microsoft Foundation Artificial Intelligence 4 Weeks Internship (April 2025 Batch)**.

-> “We are pleased to inform you that you have been shortlisted for the Edunet - Microsoft Foundation Artificial Intelligence Internship at Edunet Foundation.
-Your qualifications and experiences stood out among many impressive candidates.”
-— *Edunet Foundation Internship Team*

 This internship, conducted in partnership with **AICTE and Microsoft**, emphasizes practical learning in:
 - Python and data handling
 - Building AI/ML models using Scikit-learn